- Opening times and closure dates

 Cash, cheques and credit cards

-Cash, cheques and credit cards are accepted in the shop and for paying for copies of documents.
-We do not accept credit cards or cheques in the restaurant or coffee bar, but there is a free cash machine (ATM) located next to the restaurant.
+Cash and credit cards are accepted in the shop and for paying for copies of documents.
+We do not accept cheques in the restaurant or coffee bar, but there is a free cash machine (ATM) located next to the restaurant.

 This page contains PDF files.
 See plug-ins and file formats for help in accessing these file types.